dekaybe/SongsEtc/README.md

 # TODO
 # The databases of artist songs and song lyrics are
 #   currently just simple csv files
-# I created them as fnctions so that if the method of
+# I created them as functions so that if the method of
 #   collection were changed only these functions will
 #   need amending.
 #